Real Crisps: 2012 factory fire

 In September 2012, employee Colin Goulding flicked a lit cigarette inside the Real Crisps factory building in Crumlin.
 This ignited the 60000 L of cooking oil stored in the building.
 The 20 staff, including both Goulding's parents, inside were evacuated by 60 firefighters who fought the blaze.
 The factory was rendered unusable.
 Staff were offered jobs at Tayto factories in Ireland and England, but few were able to take up those posts and so around 80 jobs were lost as a result of the fire.
 Goulding was charged with arson, and pleaded guilty.
 At Cardiff Crown Court in January 2014, he was sentenced to six years and three months in custody.
 At sentencing, it was revealed that Goulding had the mental capacity of a 14-year old, and the sentencing judge accepted that he had not meant to cause the fire.

 Products

-Regular flavours include Sea Salted, Sea Salt & Vinegar, Strong Cheese & Onion, Roast Ox and Jalapeño Pepper.
+Regular flavours include Sea Salted, Sea Salt & Vinegar, Strong Cheese & Onion and Roast Ox - Jalapeño Pepper has been discontinued, and replaced with Chicken Peri Peri.
 The packets use a frosted greaseproof material, and feature jokes in the design such as the phrase "We don't cut corners.
 If you find a corner in your packet, let us know."
 Each flavour has a different character on the bag; for example the Strong Cheese and Spring Onion flavour has a rugby player on the bag.

 In the run up to the 2010 United Kingdom general election, limited edition versions of Sea Salted flavour Real Crisps were released in the colours of the Conservative Party, Labour Party, and Liberal Democrats.
 The idea was that supporters of each party would only buy the relevant coloured bags, giving an impression of the number of voters for each party.
 However, this caused an outcry from Plaid Cymru supporters as they were not represented.